Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 please contact your PI or local HPC center.

 In order to access the portal, you need to register to MyAccessID.
-The procedure depends on the country but in general this can be achieved via the *Sign in with MyAccessID*.
-The authentication is done with your home organization identity provider (recommended), which can be selected from the list.
+The procedure depends on the country.
+The recommended authentication method is to use your home organization's identity provider.
+You should find it by typing your organization into the *Choose Your Identity Provider* search field.
+If you found your organization, but you got an error, please [contact the support team][support-account].
+You may also contact your identity provider directly.
 Alternative  registration options are available for some countries.
 Please see [here][eidas-eduid] for information about these alternatives.

-In case neither of the registration option works for you, please [contact the support team][support-account].
-You may also contact your identity provider directly.

 For the next step, you will be directed to the registration page, where you have to accept the Acceptable Use Policy and LUMI Terms of Use document, which is